debugger89/LeopardTrails/README.md

 Within the app, identification of the leopard is done using a ID image saved in the database and matching the ID image with the target image.

-At the core we are relying on OpenCV+related algorithms for performing the match between the image of the leopard and the id card of the leopard.
+At the core we are relying on OpenCV + related algorithms for performing the match between the image of the leopard and the id card of the leopard.

 The ID image and the information regarding the individual is stored witin the app so it can be used without a netowrk connection (which is mandatory if you are in the bush)